 Like in 1990, we made a short birding trip to Costa Rica from Curacao (Netherlands Antilles).
 This time we wanted to focus on forest areas in Northern Costa Rica, especially the N-Caribbean and the NW-Pacific sides.
 The report describes the sites chronologically and concludes with a species list.

-See sketchy map with places mentioned.
+See sketchy map

 general information on Costa Rica we used the Lonely Planet book on Costa

 Rica (not the one on M-America in general).
 The author is a birdwatcher

 Information on the lodges and hotels we used is given in the site descriptions.

 As a matter of fact we used the excellent field guide Birds of Costa Rica by Stiles, Skutch and Gardner.

 The weather was good during our visit, although rather hot in the NW.
 Especially the fact that we had no rains during the days at the Caribbean (moist tropical) side of Northern Costa Rica added to the leisure of birding there.
 It meant also that we didn't need rubber boots (although we met some snakes).
 December through March/April should be the best time indeed, although hotels and lodges may be fully booked then.